 Degree apprenticeships

-The highest level of qualification, degree apprenticeships combine full-time work with studying towards the equivalent of a full Bachelors or Masters degree.
+The highest level of qualification, degree apprenticeships combine full-time employment with academic study leading to a Bachelors or Masters degree

-Degree apprenticeships are studied at CQFW Levels 6-7 and can take anywhere from one to six years to complete.
-They are in collaboration between employers and universities or colleges.
+Degree apprenticeships are studied at CQFW Levels 6-7 and can take between one and six years to complete.

-To enrol on a degree apprenticeship, you'll need to hold a relevant Level 5 qualification.
-This includes at least two A-levels (or equivalent) in role-specific subjects, although the exact entry requirements will be at the discretion of your employer.
+To enroll in a degree apprenticeship, you'll need a relevant Level 5 qualification.
+This typically includes at least two A-levels (or equivalent) in relevant subjects, although the specific entry requirements are determined by your employer.

 How to apply

-You can apply for apprenticeships of all levels in Wales in a number of ways:
+You can apply for apprenticeships of all levels in Wales in several ways:

-Some employers close their applications early if they've received a sufficient number or quality of applicants.
+Some employers close applications early if they receive enough suitable applicants.

 Find out more